Setting perspectives: life on Earth is dying.

 I was aware that one day the Sun would grow to a size that would almost engulf the planet, and clearly that would be an end.

-But I was totally unaware that all life would become extinct much, much sooner than that, and the amount of life on Earth had had already halved since its peak, as we head to first the extinction of the complex life on Earth such as humans in less than 100million years, the extinction of all multicellular live within 1 billion years, and eventually, the extinction of even the extremophiles.
+But I was totally unaware that all life would become extinct much, much sooner than that, and the amount of life on Earth had had already halved since its peak, as we head to first the extinction of the complex life on Earth such as humans in between 25 and 100 million years, the extinction of all multicellular live within 1 billion years, and eventually, the extinction of even the extremophiles.

 I still find this quite like being given the diagnosis that you are dying, but slowly and you could even die of something else first.